 - 1. Support the objectives of the Town Centre Strategies to protect the vitality, social and environmental amenity of the towns. - 2.
 Consider parking provision in the context of the Local Transport Plan (LTP4) and Transport Strategy objectives, to create towns where walking, cycling and public transport are encouraged and support strategies to address climate change and air quality. - 3.
 Improve the ease of use of all parking facilities, i.e. the customer experience, and ensure a smooth transition to new technologies. - 4.
 Provide information for users and decision makers to aid the management of parking. - 5.
-Work in partnership with relevant stakeholders where appropriate. - 6.
-Review on a regular basis, the location of car park spaces in the car parks and whether they continue to meet the demands of user needs and in line with the Town Centre Strategies. - 7.
-Introduce a procedure to enforce all users of car parks to either take a Pay and Display ticket or use cashless parking system to enable the Council to better understand their usage. - 8.
+Ensure that on-street and off-street parking should cover the cost of providing the service. - 6.
+Work in partnership with relevant stakeholders where appropriate. - 7.
+Review on a regular basis, the location of car park spaces in the car parks and whether they continue to meet the demands of user needs and in line with the Town Centre Strategies. - 8.
+Introduce a procedure to enforce all users of car parks to take a Pay and Display ticket from the Pay and Display machine so that the Council can better understand the car park usage. - 9.
 Manage off-street car parks in a financially responsible manner.
-Where appropriate, the Council will work with other off-street parking operators to seek to ensure that the combined car parking capacity in town centres meets policy objectives and is financially sustainable. - 9.
-Investigate the option of introducing various types of permits including residents permits within NHDC off-street carparks.
+Where appropriate, the Council will work with other off-street parking operators to seek to ensure that the combined car parking capacity in town centres meets policy objectives and is financially sustainable.